AllgeierSchweiz/fabric-ai-hack-activity-cockpit/README.md

 ## Getting Started

-Even though we want to avoid using Azure Resources, we will need to configure three things within Azure.
+Even though we want to avoid using Azure Resources, we will need to configure three things within Azure: Service Principal, Azure Key Vault and Azure Openai.

 **Note: that since we are using Azure Openai Assistants with code interpreter, the Resource Group must reside in the Sweden Central, Australia East or East US 2.**